 - The change in districting will have no undue adverse impact on existing uses or resources or a new district designation is more appropriate for the protection and management of existing uses and resources within the affected area.

-Additional factors that the Commission must consider in reviewing a petition of this type are included in the Chapter 12 rules, Section 4,B.
+Additional factors that the Commission must consider in reviewing an application of this type are included in the LUPC’s Chapter 12 rules, Section 4,B.

 Commission Review Process

 The major steps of the Commission's review process are given below.
 Each step will be checked off once completed so that interested persons can follow the process.
 'Review of the application by Commission staff' and the 'Public hearing process' may occur concurrently.

 - Receipt of initial rezoning application - Upon receipt by the LUPC, the initial application will be made available for public inspection and review.